fpedd/ees-pees/controller/README.md

 };
 ```

-Explanation of `enum direction_type`:
 * `STEERING`: The backend commands the robot to move its sterring aparatus in a certain way.
 The backend steers the robot itself.
 No help from any PID controller or so.
-* `HEADING`: The backend commands the robot to move in a ceratin direction.
+* `HEADING`: The backend commands the robot to move in a certain direction.
 The robot then uses controllers to ensure that it is going in that direction.